Anorexia Nervosa: Signs, Symptoms, Treatment

 Synopsis: Information regarding Anorexia Nervosa, a psychiatric illness that describes an eating disorder with voluntary starvation purging and excessive exercise.
 Anorexia nervosa is defined as an eating disorder characterized by food restriction, inappropriate eating habits or rituals, obsession with having a thin figure, and an irrational fear of weight gain.
 Anorexia nervosa is accompanied by a distorted body self-perception, and typically involves excessive weight loss.
 Anorexia nervosa has the highest mortality rate of any mental illness, surpassing even that of depression.
 Some experts feel peer pressure, society, and family demands may be underlying stress causes for anorexia.

-Anorexia nervosa is an eating disorder characterized by food restriction, inappropriate eating habits or rituals, obsession with having a thin figure, and an irrational fear of weight gain.
-It is accompanied by a distorted body self-perception, and typically involves excessive weight loss.
+Anorexia nervosa is defined as an eating disorder characterized by food restriction, inappropriate eating habits or rituals, obsession with having a thin figure, and an irrational fear of weight gain.
+Anorexia nervosa is accompanied by a distorted body self-perception, and typically involves excessive weight loss.
 Due to their fear of gaining weight, individuals with this disorder restrict the amount of food they consume.

 Individuals with anorexia are known to control body weight commonly through the means of voluntary starvation, purging, excessive exercise or other weight control measures, such as diet pills or diuretic drugs.

-The person suffering from anorexia is usually 15% below his/her ideal weight and still considers him overweight.
-He hardly eats at all - may even weigh food before eating it.
+A person with anorexia is usually 15% below his/her ideal weight and still considers themselves overweight, and may even weigh food before eating it.
 A person with anorexia will avoid high-calorie foods and exercise constantly.